quyendang/OpenCore-Guide/README.md

-**If NVRAM read/write problems occur, they can be resolved as follows:**
+'If NVRAM read/write problems occur, they can be resolved as follows:'

 **AvoidRuntimeDefrag** : Set to YES for Enabled NVRAM Reading **EnableWriteUnprotector** : Set to YES for Enabled NVRAM Writing